-Rank in the lower 1/2 of their graduating class and score a minimum SAT of 990 (critical reading plus math), or minimum ACT of 21 OR
+a.
+Rank in the top 1/2 of their high school graduating class and score a minimum SAT of 950 (critical reading plus math), or minimum ACT of 20 OR b.
+Submit an ACT writing sample or SAT writing sample; required for advising purposes.